ankerapp/anker-app/README.md

 The template is very little SASS and JS code that anybody can change in few minutes.
 With Anker you can make Landing Pages super fast and super easy.

-> **Warning**: I wrote the whole thing in an afternoon so the code is not very sophisticated.
-If you have any suggestions feel free to let me know.

 # Table of contents
 1. [Demo](#demo)
 2. [Why not just use Linktree or similar apps?](#why-anker)